-It also means that the load that anyone carrying has to endure while trekking or walking to the campsite, is much less when butane is the fuel being carried than if it was propane.
+It also means that the load that anyone carrying has to endure while trekking or walking to the campsite is much less when butane is the fuel being carried than if it was propane.

-The heat output will be the same if both the stoves BTU rating is the same, regardless of whether the stove is fueled by butane, or fueled by propane.
+The heat output will be the same if both the stove's BTU rating is the same, regardless of whether the stove is fueled by butane or propane.

 If you plan to camp during the summer, then you’ll want to look at other factors such as availability of each fuel, as well as their weight.

-If you are going to be carrying your fuel, that needs to be factored into your decision since butane weighs less than propane and are easier to carry.
+If you are going to be carrying your fuel, that needs to be factored into your decision since butane weighs less than propane and is easier to carry.
 However, fuel weight is a non-issue if you are going to be hiking or mountain climbing in cold weather.

 Alternatives to Butane and Propane Stoves